 Economic and financial stability is both a national and a multilateral concern.
 As recent financial crises have shown, economies have become more interconnected.
 Vulnerabilities can spread more easily across sectors and national borders.

 How does the IMF help?

 Surveillance: Every country that joins the IMF accepts the obligation to subject its economic and financial policies to the scrutiny of the international community.
-The IMF is mandated to oversee the international monetary system and monitor the economic and financial policies of its 188 member countries.
-This process, known as surveillance, takes place at the global, level and in individual countries and regions.
-The IMF considers whether domestic policies promote countries’ own stability by examining risks they might pose to domestic and balance of payments stability and advises on needed policy adjustments.
+The IMF's mandate is to oversee the international monetary system and monitor the economic and financial policies of its 188 member countries.
+This process, known as surveillance, takes place at the global level and in individual countries and regions.
+The IMF considers whether domestic policies promote countries’ own stability by examining risks they might pose to domestic and balance of payments stability and advising on needed policy adjustments.
 It also proposes alternatives in cases where countries’ policies promote domestic stability but could affect global stability.